 - How much a neck injury is worth

 What Happens if a Car Accident Aggravates an Existing Injury or Medical Condition?

-If your back, shoulder, or neck injury was aggravated by an accident for which you were not at fault, you could have a right to compensation for your care costs, losses of income, pain and suffering, and other hardships you’ve experienced as a result of the crash.
+If your back, shoulder, or neck injury is aggravated by an accident for which you were not at fault, you could have a right to compensation for your care costs, losses of income, pain and suffering, and other hardships you’ve experienced as a result of the crash.
 However, it’s important to act quickly, before you miss critical deadlines.

-Being in a car accident can lead to many questions about what our options are and what you should do next.
+Being in a car accident can lead to many questions about what your options are and what you should do next.
 Your first priority should always be to visit a doctor to address any injuries you may have sustained in the crash, but if you are wondering whether you may be able to collect damages as a result of your accident, a lawyer’s office should be the next stop you make.